MicrosoftDocs/architecture-center/docs/reference-architectures/identity/adds-extend-domain.md

 ms.custom: seodec18, identity
 ---

-# Extend Active Directory Domain Services (AD DS) to Azure
+#  Extend your on-premises Active Directory domain to Azure

-This reference architecture shows how to extend your Active Directory environment to Azure to provide distributed authentication services using Active Directory Domain Services (AD DS). [**Deploy this solution**](#deploy-the-solution).
+This architecture shows how to extend an on-premises Active Directory domain to Azure to provide distributed authentication services. [**Deploy this solution**](#deploy-the-solution).

 ![Secure hybrid network architecture with Active Directory](./images/adds-extend-domain.png)

 *Download a [Visio file][visio-download] of this architecture.*

-AD DS is used to authenticate user, computer, application, or other identities that are included in a security domain.
-It can be hosted on-premises, but if your application is hosted partly on-premises and partly in Azure, it may be more efficient to replicate this functionality in Azure.
-This can reduce the latency caused by sending authentication and local authorization requests from the cloud back to AD DS running on-premises.
+If your application is hosted partly on-premises and partly in Azure, it may be more efficient to replicate Active Directory Domain Services (AD DS) in Azure.
+This can reduce the latency caused by sending authentication requests from the cloud back to AD DS running on-premises.

 This architecture is commonly used when the on-premises network and the Azure virtual network are connected by a VPN or ExpressRoute connection.
 This architecture also supports bidirectional replication, meaning changes can be made either on-premises or in the cloud, and both sources will be kept consistent.
 Typical uses for this architecture include hybrid applications in which functionality is distributed between on-premises and Azure, and applications and services that perform authentication using Active Directory.